zmcartor/zmcartor.github.com/_posts/2014-03-03-effective-testing-with-ocmock.md

   ourMockObject  stub]  whatItShouldReturn  ]  method:

-**One very important note:** , notice the usage of  OCMOCK_ANY .
+**One very important note:** , notice the usage of [OCMArg any] .
 When specifying a method which takes parameters, the mock will return the value specified by  andReturn:  *only* when the method is invoked with the provided parameters.
-The macro  OCMOCK_ANY tells the stub to fire for any parameter value.
+The method [OCMArg any] tells the stub to fire for any parameter value.
 In the example, an invocation of

  {% highlight objective-c %}
 [car goFaster:84 units:@"mph"];